considrd/pub-staging/README.md

 # pub-staging

-This Repository is for submission, review and deployment of proposed Implementer's drafts, Final Specifications and Errata Specifications.
+This Repository is for proposal, review and deployment of proposed Work Group Drafts, Implementer's drafts, Final Specifications and Errata Specifications.

 ## Process
-for working group co-chairs and/or editors to propose a document for publication...
+For working group co-chairs and/or editors to propose a document for publication with support from the OIDF Secretary and their delegates.

-1. Make sure their github ID is added to *** team in github org ***
+1. Make sure their github ID is added to the appropriate team in GitHub (there is one team per WG)
+2. Clone the repository
-2. Create a branch named in the following format...  *** branch naming ***
+3. Create a branch named in the following format...  __proposed/**__
+4. Add the files they wish to propose (this should include at least one .html and the source .md, .xml, .txt) to the Work Group sub-directory
-3. Push proposed document and its source(s) into the branch
+5. Push the updated branch and its source(s) to the remote branch
-4. Once satisfied, then the co-chair or editor should create a PR

-... potentially other steps TBC

-Folllowing this, the review process will begin and either the proposed documents will be merged into main and published to openid.net/specs/ or feedback will be provided via github comments on any issues detected with the propoed document.
+6. At this point a GitHub Action is triggered that will run a number of checks on the proposed html documents
+7. Once the GitHub action is complete it will email the corresponding WG co-chair team and if successful will also raise a PR automatically and e-mail the Secretary team (if the checks fail then the WG co-chaors should update and re-submit having reviewed the output of the GitHub Action)
+8. The Secretarial Team will review the PR and perform any final human checks needed
+9. If comfortable with the proposal the Secretarial team will approve the PR
+10. When PR is approved another GitHub Action is triggered to deploy the new documents to openid.net/specs
+11. When deployment is successful the PR is merged automatically to main

 ## Checks
 There are checks performed prior to publication that, if failed, may need modification to documents proposed for publication.
 These are: